Keep Calm and Carry On

 It’s a muscle that you’ll want to train.
 All the time.
 Every time.

 Here's the thing though, all this becomes so much easier if you work a little bit on getting all the other things that make us healthier and happier better.
-Getting a good night sleep has huge impact on your patience the next day.
+Getting a good night sleep has a huge impact on your patience the next day.
 Replacing sugary and processed foods with nutritious whole foods in your life will help your brain to think sharper and avoid symptoms of depression.
-And exercise helps bump up the production of your brain's feel-good neurotransmitters, called endorphins.
+And movement helps bump up the production of your brain's feel-good neurotransmitters, called endorphins.

 Have you experienced the difference between ‘going through the motions’ vs living with awareness.
 Only this will lead to your healthiest, most JOYful life!
 JOYVIAL's team of executive health coaches are here to help.
 Click the 'Contact' button in the top right corner or simply send us an email to email@example.com to schedule your free discovery session.